 To head off these concerns, the T-Mobile Cloud CoE team created Jazz, an open-source platform for building, deploying, monitoring, and debugging cloud-native APIs, functions, and static websites with serverless architectures.

-The platform, which itself runs on a serverless architecture, uses Amazon Kinesis, which can cost-effectively process streaming data at any scale; AWS CloudFormation, which uses simple text files to automate and secure the provisioning of application resources; AWS Lambda, a serverless service that runs code in response to events; and Amazon Elasticsearch Service, which makes it easy to deploy, secure, operate, and scale Elasticsearch for log analytics, full- text search, and application monitoring.
+The platform, which itself runs on a serverless architecture, uses Amazon Kinesis, which can cost-effectively process streaming data at any scale; AWS CloudFormation, which uses simple text files to automate and secure the provisioning of application resources; AWS Lambda, a serverless service that runs code in response to events; and Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), which makes it easy to deploy, secure, operate, and scale OpenSearch and Elasticsearch for log analytics, full- text search, and application monitoring.

 "Jazz essentially automates our operational readiness checklist," says Satish Malireddi, a principal cloud architect at T-Mobile.
 He is referring to the dozens of architecture, security, testing, automation, and integration tasks that T-Mobile requires before new applications can be put into production.
 "Jazz abstracts away almost all these tasks with a simple check box–based intake process and reusable, high-quality code templates with baked-in security, compliance, and other guardrails."